 Government initiatives + public support = winning situation for all

-As part of increased efforts to manage and limit the COVID-19 (also called Coronavirus) outbreak in Canada, in several provinces and territories, governments have declared a state of emergency and implemented active measures such as school closures, travel restrictions, closed borders, and asked businesses to enable their employees to work from home or have flexible work arrangements.
+As part of increased efforts to manage and limit the COVID-19 (also called Coronavirus) outbreak in Canada, in several provinces and territories, governments have implemented active measures such as travel restrictions, social distancing requirements, and have asked businesses to enable their employees to work from home or have flexible work arrangements.

 If you’re a newcomer who has recently landed in Canada, as you try to settle-in in this uncertain time, having access to authentic and reliable resources to guide you becomes increasingly important.
 In our previous article, we’ve shared basic must-know information about COVID-19 along with federal and provincial responses, and we’ve also compiled some useful websites you can refer to for staying up-to-date on the situation.